lsa-pucrs/Player-Stage-Manual/docs/INTERFACES.md

 If you remove a subtype just leave a gap, this will aid in version compatibility.
 ```
-There is also an example interface located at `examples\plugins\exampleinterface` which might be usefull for some users, but I think it is quite complex for beginners.
+There is also an example interface located at `examples\plugins\exampleinterface` which might be useful for some users, but I think it is quite complicated for beginners.

-The ranger interface is quite complex, thus, its not a very adequate example to start with.
+The ranger interface is also quite complicated.
+Thus, it's not an adequate example to start with.
 On the other hand, the speech interface (`libplayerinterface/interfaces/012_speech.def`) is one of the simplest Players interfaces.
-This interface is a generic interface to any speech syntheziser.
+This interface is a generic interface to any speech synthesizer.
 It is defined as:

 ```tiobox
 description {